bpasanek/puzzlecode/README.md

         . . . . . . . . . .
         ~L

 Again, we are treating poems as frames into which words are packed (a so-called packing puzzle).
 For the purposes of solving a sonnet, the words in the poem are assigned to pentomino shapes.
-A puzzle is solved when a set of 28 pentominoes have been packed into the frame, so that each  word in the poem is associated with a placed pentomino piece.
+A puzzle is solved when a set of 28 pentominos have been packed into the frame, so that each word in the poem is associated with a placed pentomino piece.
 In fact, a packed pentomino piece will gather at least one five syllable word--the "I" pentomino piece inserted horizontally is the right shape to do so--or at most five one-syllable words.

 Note, our solutions cannot divide words, which means there are constraints (represented below with question marks and hyphens) that our current modified pentomino solver has not yet been programmed to respect.